hankhsu1996/node-fst-reader/README.md

 // Get the end time of the FST file const endTime = reader.getEndTime();

-// Retrieve the handle for a specific signal name const signalHandle = reader.getSignalHandle("reset");
+// Retrieve the scope ID for a specific scope name const scopeId = reader.getScopeId("my_scope");

-// Get the signal value at a specific time using the signal handle const valueAtTime100 = reader.getSignalValueAtTime(signalHandle, 100);
+// Retrieve the signal ID within a given scope const signalId = reader.getSignalId("my_signal", scopeId);

-// Close the FST file reader
+// Get the signal value at a specific time using the signal ID const valueAtTime100 = reader.getSignalValueAtTime(signalId, 100);

-reader.close();
+// Automatic cleanup; no need to manually close the reader
 ```

 ## Notes